Walks & Hikes

 If you don’t want to drive to the starting point — start right here in Forza.
 A group of dedicated Forzesi, together with people from neighbouring towns, just recently signposted some really beautiful walking tracks.

 For the more energetic, there’s the 24 km walking track to Taormina, linking the villages of Forza d’Agrò, Gallodoro, Castelmola und Taormina mainly on former „trazzere“ (mule paths).
 This hike is considered moderately difficult and takes some 8 hours to complete.
 Start at Piazza Dottore Cammarieri, the main square where the cars park and the bus stops, and follow the red signposts.
-Find further details on the (Italian) ► webpage of the local initiative which built the track.
+Unfortunately, the webpage of the local initiative which built the track is currently offline, but you can find (rough) directions ► here.

 About 15 kms off Forza, the Alcantara river pushes its way through a gorge made of washed basalt rocks.
 At its lower end, close to Francavilla di Sicilia, it is rather the bathers and tourists pushing through the gorge (which in summer almost falls dry).
 However, it is here where you can book a guide and proper equipment and walk far into the gorge.
 Much more off the beaten track, and thus more attractive, is the upper end of the gorge near Castiglione di Sicilia, where a footpath (not signposted) leads you through fruit groves and past an impressive VII century byzantine chapel, the Cuba di Santa Domenica, to the upper end of the gorge.